 After being intrigued by avant metal group Eye of Nix’s sophomore album Black Somnia, I had to find out more about the band.
 Frontwoman Joy Von Spain talks with Alternative Control below about the Seattle outfit’s recent signing with Prophecy Productions, the inspiration they draw from Greek mythology, and more.

-I’m also happy to announce that an Eye of Nix song will be featured on the blog’s upcoming compilation album, Quality Control Volume 3.
+I’m also happy to announce that an Eye of Nix song will be featured on the blog’s upcoming compilation album, Volume Doom.
 Keep an eye out for that comp in early 2019 and read on to delve deeper into this compelling band…

 You guys recently reissued your album Black Somnia with Prophecy Productions.
 Can you tell me a little about how you started working with Prophecy and why you decided to do the reissue at this time?